Injective Hulls of Quantale-Enriched Multicategories: Preliminaries on Quantale-Enriched Categories

 It is easy to show that $F$ sends $V$-distributors to $Q$-distributors and thus that it induces a lax functor

 Indeed, let $j : X \xslashedrightarrow{} Y$ be a $V$-distributor.
 Then, for all $x \in X$, $y\in Y$,

-In the same way one can prove that $F(b) \cdot F(j) \leq F(j).$\\ Notice that, if we have a strong morphism of quantales, then $ \Dist{V} \rightarrow \Dist{Q}$ is a $2$-functor. \end{re} \begin{re} By juggling with the definition of distributor, one can show that distributors between two $V$-categories $(X,a), (Y,b)$ are in bijective correspondence with $V$-functors between $X^{\op} \boxtimes Y$ and $V$.
+In the same way one can prove that $F(b) \cdot F(j) \leq F(j).$\\ Notice that, if we have a strong morphism of quantales, then $ \Dist{V} \rightarrow \Dist{Q}$ is strong too. \end{re} \begin{re} By juggling with the definition of distributor, one can show that distributors between two $V$-categories $(X,a), (Y,b)$ are in bijective correspondence with $V$-functors between $X^{\op} \boxtimes Y$ and $V$.
 It is easy to prove that this correspondence is functorial and that it gives an equivalence of ordered sets

 In particular, to every $V$-distributor $j : X \xslashedrightarrow{} Y$ we can associate its \textit{mate}

 \end{re} Given a $V$-functor $f : (X,a) \rightarrow (Y,b)$, we can define two arrows in $\Mat{V}$: \begin{itemize} \item $f_{*} : X \xslashedrightarrow{} Y, \ \ f_{*}(x,y) = b(f(x),y);$ \item $f^{*} : Y \xslashedrightarrow{} X, \ \ f^{*}(y,x) = b(y,f(x)).$ \end{itemize} One has: \begin{lem} The $V$-relations $f_{*}$ and $f^{*}$ are both distributors, moreover, $f_{*} \dashv f^{*}$ in $\Dist{V}.$ \end{lem} In this way we have two $2$-functors